garrandall/popular-music-data/tracks/rolling-down-a-mountainside-the-main-ingredient.md

 'Cause we're not stones rolling down a mountainside
-We all count and we've got strength and we got pride 'Cause God is on our side (God is on our side, God is on our side), baby, girl God is on our side (Ooh, ooh, ooh)
+We all count and we've got strength and we got pride 'Cause God is on our side (God is on our side, God is on our side), baby, girl God is on our side (Oh, oh ooh
-I said (God is on our side, God is on our side) we're not stones, no, no (Ooh, ooh, ooh)
+I said (God is on our side, God is on our side) we're not stones, no, no (Oh, oh ooh
-Hey, baby, hey (God is on our side, God is on our side) Mmm, hmm, mmm, hmm (Ooh, ooh, ooh)
+Hey, baby, hey (God is on our side, God is on our side) Mmm, hm, mmm, hm (Oh, oh ooh
-God is on our side (God is on our side, God is on our side) Hey, we ain't stones, no, no, no, no, no, no, no, no, no (Ooh, ooh, ooh)
+God is on our side (God is on our side, God is on our side) Hey, we ain't stones, no, no, no, no, no, no, no, no, no (Oh, oh ooh

-Givers and takers (God is on our side), whoa, you heart breakers (God is on our side) We could break or make up, God is on our side, yeah Come on, mmm... hmm... hmm...
+Givers and takers (God is on our side), whoa, you heart breakers (God is on our side) We could break or make up, God is on our side, yeah Come on, mmm... hm... hm...
 Come on, yeah, yeah

 Rolling down a mountainside